-- EL: The idea was to make these images visible, this daily life.
-It seemed important to me to bear witness.
-If the press got hold of them, I had to know how to choose the modalities.
-But these images were a year old, they were already too old, which made me wonder about the obsolescence of the journalistic image.
-Even an image from a week ago seems outdated.
-This dimension is a bit absurd because a man shooting from his window in a city in Syria, whether it was taken two days ago or five years ago, is still the same thing to illustrate an article.
-It's a bit absurd to want the freshest, most instantaneous photograph possible.
-So since it was impossible for me to use these "archives" with the media, the question was what I could do with them.
-Can we talk about a memory of a war when it is still going on?
-This did not seem appropriate to me either.
-I finally decided to make a black book without text, like a black box, a family album: Memories of Syria.
-These photographs exist only in this book. - EG: What you question in the daily life of conflict zones is also the moments of waiting, of boredom, of anguish.
-You transcribe these wars by erasing any sensational effect, of sensationalism.
-In this dynamic of understanding the mechanism of the war, of its staging, its construction, of being in front, behind, around, the environment, the territory.
+window in a city in Syria, whether it was taken two days going on?
+This did not seem appropriate to me either. show them.
+They were not works that I had thought of as such.
+Moreover, these images were sometimes EG: What you question in the daily life of conflict zones is very hard, guite violent with tortured people, houses also the moments of waiting, of boredom, of anguish. just after a bombing, with the atrocities that go with it...
+You transcribe these wars by erasing any sensational For me, hanging these images on a wall doesn't make effect, of sensationalism.
+In this dynamic of undersense, it would be obscene.
+So I thought at one point of standing the mechanism of the war, of its staging, its giving them to the press. construction, of being in front, behind, around, the environment, the territory.
 You manage to define the mechanisms and to bring out a respect as well.
-One - EG: But this goes against your artistic approach.

-perceives the respect towards the fighter and towards the image.
+One perceives the respect towards the fighter and towards the image.
 This is possible thanks to your consistency over the long term, creating bonds of trust and friendship.
 In your project When the clouds speak at the very end appears this illegal crossing from Turkey to Syria.
 Personally, this touched me enormously because this excerpt gives an incredible scope to the work.
 In the dedication we see the portrait of one of your friends who disappeared while trying to cross a border.
 You pay tribute to him.
 This revealed that sincere experience is something we rarely see in the whole of the artistic production which treats, closely or by far, our themes.